-Depending on the sort of work you do with your lorry and the locations you travel you will need a Standard National Licence, a Standard International License or a Restricted Licence.
+Depending on the sort of work you do with your lorry and the locations you travel, you will need a Standard National Licence, a Standard International Licence or a Restricted Licence.
 It’s always worth checking with VOSA, the issuing authority, to find out the exact licence you require to suit your business.

 Truck insurance varies in cost depending on the type of cover that you need, the weight and type of vehicles you are driving, how many trucks are in your fleet, and many other factors.